Submit Article

 What Was the Outcome?

-The High Court convicted the accused on the capital charge under s 5(1)(a) read with s 5(2) of the MDA, finding that the prosecution proved possession, knowledge, and trafficking purpose beyond a reasonable doubt, and that the unsoundness of mind defence was not accepted.
-The court also found that the accused did not qualify as a courier under s 33B(3)(a).
+The court convicted the accused on the capital charge under s 5(1)(a) read with s 5(2) of the MDA, punishable under s 33(1).
+The judge disbelieved the psychiatric defence and rejected the unsoundness of mind argument.
+The court also found that the accused was not a courier within s 33B(3)(a), and therefore was not eligible for the alternative sentencing regime under s 33B(2).

-Accordingly, the court sentenced the accused to suffer the death penalty, as mandated by the MDA for the capital offence.
-The judgment then addressed the accused’s appeal against conviction and sentence, providing reasons for the court’s decision.
+Accordingly, the court sentenced the accused to suffer the death penalty as mandated by law.
+The extract further indicates that the accused appealed against both conviction and sentence, and the present decision provided the reasons for conviction and sentencing.

 Why Does This Case Matter?